iamdap91/iamdap91.github.io/blog/cors/index.md

 ## How to deal with `CORS`?

-- Mod server to return `Access-Control-Allow-Origin` field in response.
+- Modify server to return `Access-Control-Allow-Origin` field in response.
   - Try not to use `*`.
-This could possibly make serious security issues.
+This could possibly cause serious security issues.
-- Use Reverse proxy of Webpack Dev Server.
+- Use a Reverse proxy of Webpack Dev Server.

 ## References